jaimerodriguez/holodemo/README.md

 	4. If you are using image recognition w/ Vuforia, print the "YodaStretched.jpg" in the 3rdParty/Vuforia_Database folder).
 Print this w/ color in 8.5"x11" page.

 	5. If you are not using Vuforia, remove the // that comments out the #define FAKESCAN in line 0 in HoloLensDemo/Scripts/SceneManager.cs, and use the "Toggle Laser" command -which was designed for when scanning 3D objects-.
-With FAKESCAN defined, within a few seconds of you toggling the laser, it will act as if some object had been scanned.
+With FAKESCAN defined, within a few seconds of you toggling the laser, it will act as if some object had been recognized and the rest of the workflow will trigger.

+## Exporting Unity project to Visual Studio

 ## Commands within the app & outline for a demo